 Introduce Virtual Biography Projects With Google Slides

 Biographies require some upper-level research and writing skills.
 So, primary kiddos don’t always have a lot of practice with creating biographies projects.
 A great virtual way to introduce biography projects and activities to your younger students is to use Google Slides.
 This allows you to structure the project for them.
 For example, you can create a Slides presentation.
 On each page, insert an image and the name of a person you’re studying.
 Your primary students can list 2-3 facts about each figure!
-Once your students have experience with finding facts, you can increase the complexity of their Google Slides presentation requirements.
+Then, you can increase the complexity of their Google Slides presentation requirements.

-Suggested Resources to Make Your Virtual Teaching Easier
+Suggested Resource to Make Your Virtual Teaching Easier

-Finally, two all-in-one resources that can make your virtual biography instruction.
-If you’re looking for complete Biography resources and activities, I have some links for you!
-There are two options for you.
+Finally, here is an all-in-one resource that can make your virtual biography instruction.
+If you’re looking for complete Biography resources and activities, I have some resources for you!
 The new biography no-prep unit comes with passages and activities for biographies, autobiographies, and 16 influential figures.
-The Biography Bundle is a bit more in-depth.
-It covers 32 people and each figure has 4 pages of information plus a flip book!

 Click the buttons below to grab the link you need.